 Negotiating a lease extension can be a tricky legal process, and we would highly recommend getting the guidance of experienced lease extension solicitors before contacting your landlord.
 If your lease is due to expire in less than the recommended 80 years, it is even more important to have a good solicitor in your corner to help you fight for a fair deal.

 We have helped many leasehold property owners negotiate lease extensions, and our accreditation through the Law Society’s Conveyancing Quality Scheme attests to our expertise in all fields of residential conveyancing.

-An experienced residential conveyancing solicitor will have an initial consultation with you, free of charge, to discuss your situation in more detail.
+One of our experienced lease extension solicitors will have an initial consultation with you, free of charge, to discuss your situation in more detail.
 Once we understand your circumstances better, we can provide you with a clearer understanding of how we can help you.
 We will also provide you with a price quotation and a choice of funding methods at the outset.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.